chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_prerequisites.md

 Once the shared filesystem is mounted to `/mnt/automate_backups`, configure Automate to register the snapshot locations with OpenSearch.

+#### Configuring Automate to register the snapshot locations with OpenSearch

 -   Mount the shared file system on all OpenSearch servers:

 ```sh
 mount /mnt/automate_backups
 ```

 -   Create an OpenSearch sub-directory and set permissions to one of the OpenSearch server (only if the network mount is correctly mounted).

 ```sh
 sudo mkdir /mnt/automate_backups/opensearch